A2Amir/Introduction-of-Localization/README.md

 ## 5. Inexact Motion

 In this section we are going to talk about inaccurate robot motion.
-It is really important to model Inexact Motion,because this is the primary reason why localization is hard, because robots are not very accurate and attempts to go U grid cells, but occasionally falls short of its goal or overshoots.
+It is really important to model inexact Motion,because this is the primary reason why localization is hard, because robots are not very accurate and attempts to go U grid cells, but occasionally falls short of its goal or overshoots.
 For example we are again given 5 grid cells and a robot executes its action(Say U = 2) with high probability correctly, say 0.8, but with 0.1 chance it finds itself short of the intended action and  another 0.1 probability it finds itself overshooting its target.

 <p align="right"> <img src="./img/10.jpg" style="right;" alt="  ut inaccurate robot motion" width="600" height="400"> </p>

-First, we're now going to look at the mathematical side by an example:
+First, we are now going to look at the mathematical side by an example:

-A prior distribution like below is given and we're going to be using the value of U = 2.For the motion model that shifts the robot exactly 2 steps:
+A prior distribution like below is given and we are going to be using the value of U = 2.
+For the motion model that shifts the robot exactly 2 steps:

-* We believe there is a 0.8 chance that  the robot will be in the correct place
+* We believe there is a 0.8 chance that the robot will be in the correct cell
-* We assign a 0.1 to the cases where the robot over or under shoots for the motion model that shifts the robot exactly 2 steps
+* We assign a 0.1 chance to the cases where the robot over or under shoots for the motion model that shifts the robot exactly 2 steps